Colored Contact Lenses: Safety, Risks, and Proper Care for Your Vision

 Generally, colored contact lenses do not harm your vision when worn and cared for properly.
 However, there are risks associated with wearing any contact lenses, including colored ones.

 One potential risk is an eye infection, which can occur if lenses are not cleaned and disinfected properly or worn for too long.
 Symptoms include redness, pain, discharge, and blurry vision.
-If you experience any of these symptoms, remove your contact lenses immediately and contact our eye doctor at (562) 925-6591.
+If you experience any of these symptoms, remove your contact lenses immediately and contact your eye doctor.

 Another risk associated with colored contact lenses is corneal ulcers, open sores on the cornea (the clear front part of the eye).
 Caused by bacteria, viruses, or fungi, corneal ulcers can lead to vision loss if untreated.
 To avoid them, follow proper contact lens care instructions and refrain from sleeping in your contacts.